First Day Strategies

 Prior to the First Day

-• Visit your classroom prior to the first day
+• Visit your classroom prior to the first day and practice with the technology in the room so you will feel confident on day one.

-• Print and review your class roster with pictures of your students using the IU Photo Roster tool in Canvas
+• Print and review your class roster with pictures of your students using the IU Photo Roster tool in Canvas.

-• Create an outline for how you will use your class time
+• Create an outline for how you will use your class time.

 On the First Day of Class

-• Introduce yourself to the class and help students meet each other with an activity
+• Introduce yourself to the class and help students meet each other with an activity.

-• Communicate to your students clear expectations about attendance and grading policies
+• Communicate to your students clear expectations about attendance and grading policies.

 For more about the suggestions and broader frameworks, see How to Teach a Good First Day of Class from the Chronicle of Higher Education.